graeter-group/kimmdy-examples/QM_validations/README.md

-# KIMMDY Validation with QM and EPR Experiments
+# Validation of KIMMDY Predictions with QM and EPR Experiments

-Files for the QM calculations of the paper 'KIMMDY: a biomolecular reaction emulator'.
+This part contains the files for the QM calculations and experimental data used for the paper 'KIMMDY: a biomolecular reaction emulator'.
 All the calculations were run using ORCA 5.0 [^1].

 **Note:** All the output (.out) files contain a section describing the input and the xyz structure.